-During the 22-23 school year, we will continue with our present Goal and Action Steps as outlined above.
-In addition to the current Actions, we will add a new network Data Specialist (New Action 1.6)to create better systems for collecting and tracking student data and to provide professional development to staff regarding use of data analysis tools such as Educlimber.
+During the 22-23 school year, we will continue with our present Goal and Action Steps.
+We will work with our new network Data Specialist (Action 1.6) to create better systems for collecting and tracking student data and to provide professional development to staff re use of data analysis tools such as Educlimber.
+We will also work with our Lead Team (Action 1.1) and/or MTSS Committee to continue to systematize our data collection and review.
+We've also updated our Action1.2 to allow for our Assistant Principals to lead the work of supporting teachers with reading groups and Tier II support.